-TIERSKY: Thank you very much, Ambassador Killion.
+Mr. Tiersky.
+Thank you very much, Ambassador Killion.

 I would like to ask Ms. Kaplan three questions about her cousin.
 And I'll ask all three of them at once, please.
 The first question is, how can you monitor his condition?
-And what barriers are there for monitoring his condition, whether for visits by family, the press, advocates or the Ukrainian government that he recognizes as his own?
+And what barriers are there for monitoring his condition, whether for visits by family, the press, advocates or the Ukrainian Government that he recognizes as his own?
 This is the first question.

-And now my second question.
 My second question is, how does he maintain this amazing combative spirit that we see in the letters and the documentation that we do hear from him?